every artist needs to know how to use values in painting

 the best place to use values in painting

-- The focal area is the place to use your lightest lights and your darkest dark values.
+The focal area is the place to use our lightest lights and darkest values.

-The strong contrast of lights and darks will automatically draw the eye to the area.
+A strong contrast of lights and darks will automatically draw our eyes to the focal point.

 As much as I love color, a painting must have good contrast and a variety of values to be successful.